Peter Ellis (cricketer)

-Peter Michael Ellis (born 25 September 1932) is an English former first-class cricketer.
+Peter Michael Ellis (25 September 1932 – 15 June 2022) was an English first-class cricketer.

 Born at Ladywell, Ellis played second XI cricket for Middlesex from 1950–1953, but was unable to establish himself in the team.
 He did make a single appearance in first-class cricket for the Marylebone Cricket Club against Cambridge University at Fenner's in 1953.
 He was not called upon to bat during the match and with his right-arm medium-fast bowling he bowled 32 wicket-less overs.
 His son, Richard Ellis, also played first-class cricket.

+Ellis was cricket professional at Haileybury College from 1964 to 1996.
+He died in June 2022, at the age of 89.